Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Navigation 1

-Negate up to (4) dice to environmental disadvantages to Survival Rolls, and exposure to extreme climates and inclement weather can be ignored by the Solar.
+Negate up to (4) dice to environmental disadvantages to Survival Rolls, and casual exposure effects from extreme conditions such as frost or heat is ignored.

 Environmental Damage is not affected by this charm.